 Of course the great story of the week, or rather the most notable, is that of Trump’s election to the White House.
 Much like Brexit, all fingers were pointing to Clinton, but because of Brexit, I never abandoned the possibility of it occuring, however stange and deluded it seemed all but a year ago.
 After all that has happened in recent months, I find it strange that I still find myself surprised.

-In essence, Trump is such as wildcard choice for President that him winning the Presidency sends the best possible signal that American politics as usual.
+In essence, Trump is such as wildcard choice for President that him winning the Presidency sends the best possible signal that American politics as usual is over.
 Had he fallen at the last hurdle, it leaves the false impression that in politics, any problem will always sort itself out.
 I find myself partially pleased with the result on this basis.
-Both were awful candidates and he was worse, but he was a madman (in the campaign at least); and that sends the message.
+Both were awful candidates and that sends the message.

 My reasoning here is reinforced by his over-conciliatory and humbling acceptance of the result this morning; calling for unity, congratulating his opponent, and wishing all Americans well for the future.
 A stark contrast from even yesterday.
 Whether or not he will be a good President is yet to be seen.
 What is evident though, is that the system needs reform, and the public command it.